sampreetklair/sampreetklair/README.md

 ## About Me:
 - 👋 Hi, I’m Sampreet Klair
 - 👀 I’m interested in Computers and Programming
-- 🌱 I’m currently learning to code different frameworks and Data Science
+- 🌱 I’m currently learning to code different frameworks and technologies
-- 💞️ I’m looking to collaborate on Frontend, Backend and Data Analysis
+- 💞️ I’m looking to collaborate on various Frontend and Backend project
 - 📫 How to reach me? @sampreetklair everywhere